Panthers vs. Hurricanes: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 3

 - The Panthers and their opponents have combined to score goals per game in the past 10 games, the same as the over/under in this matchup.

-- During their past 10 games, the Panthers have scored 0.3 fewer goals per game than their average on the season.
+- In their last 10 games, the Panthers are scoring 0.3 fewer goals per game than their season-long average.

-- The Panthers offense's 288 total goals (3.5 per game) are ranked sixth in the NHL this year.
+- The Panthers score the sixth-most goals in the NHL, averaging 3.5 per game for a total of 288 this season.

-- The Panthers rank 21st in total goals against, conceding 3.3 goals per game (272 total) in league action.
+- The Panthers rank 21st in total goals against, allowing 3.3 goals per game (272 total) in league action.

-- They're ranked 16th in the league with a +16 goal differential .

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.